commercialhaskell/stack/GUIDE.md

 stack has the capability to be your one-stop shop for all Haskell tooling you need.
 This guide will follow that approach.

 What makes stack special?
-It's primary design point is __reproducible builds__.
+Its primary design point is __reproducible builds__.
 The goal is that if you run `stack build` today, you'll get the same result running `stack build` tomorrow.
 There are some exceptions to that rule (changes in your operating system configuration, for example), but overall it follows